ProgramingMaster/finalproject/DESIGN.md

 workout in the function.

   Below this is a form that lets you calculate the weight of your warmup (which is some percent of your total weight), along with what weights to put on the bar for that warmup.
+The input is required and the min and max attributes are set to 1 and 99 respectivly.
+The input also has a label on it, I didn't use a placeholder because the input is too small to have one when you have a max value.

-The form calls calWarmup which is very similar to calWeights, except it also takes as input what percent of your total weight you want to use for your warmup.
+  The form then calls calWarmup which is very similar to calWeights, except it also takes as input what percent of your total weight you want to use for your warmup.
 It displays the warmup weight on the h five with the id of warmupTotal{{ workout.id }}.
 Below it there's a row that's just like the one above it, it displays what weights to put on the bar.
 The bar image is initially has a display of none (all the other h fives are also invisible since they don't initially have anything in them), but the calWarmup function also sets the barbell display to inline.

     ###create.html
   This has the same nav bar thing as index.html.
 It also has a basic form that allows you to create a workout.